Phbhan/Project-CNF-AI/README.md

 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;![Figure](https://user-images.githubusercontent.com/62047983/162444956-4641389d-413a-45d6-b888-5eb72c20b0be.png)

 In this example, 1, 2, 3 are the variables and 1, 0 are the values.
-At the frst level, we assign each variable for each value and fnd the state having the largest f(x), we choose variable 2 with value 1.
+At the frst level, we assign each variable for each value and find the state having the largest f(x), we choose variable 2 with value 1.
 At the second level, we assign each unassigned variable with each value, choose the state have the best f(x) in priority queue is variable 1 with value 0 and